Goodfellas: Plot

-In 1978, Henry is paroled and expands his cocaine business with Jimmy and Tommy against Paulie's orders.
-Jimmy organizes a crew to raid the Lufthansa vault at John F. Kennedy International Airport, stealing six million dollars in cash and jewelry.
-After some members purchase expensive items against Jimmy's orders and the getaway truck is found by police, he has most of the crew (except Tommy and Henry) murdered.
-In 1979, Tommy is deceived into believing he is to become a made man and is murdered after walking into the room of the ceremony—partly as retribution for murdering Batts.
+In 1978, Henry is paroled and expands his cocaine business with Jimmy and Tommy, against Paulie's orders.
+Jimmy organizes a crew to raid the Lufthansa vault at JFK Airport, stealing six million dollars in cash and jewelry.
+After some members purchase expensive items against Jimmy's orders and the getaway truck is found by police, he has most of the crew killed.
+Only Henry and Tommy are spared, as Henry is making money through his Pittsburgh connection, and Tommy is about to become a made man.
+However, Tommy is killed when he arrives at the bogus initiation ceremony, in retribution for murdering Batts, much to Jimmy's dismay.

-By 1980, Henry develops a drug habit and becomes a paranoid wreck.
-He sets up another drug deal with his Pittsburgh associates, but he is arrested by narcotics agents and incarcerated.
-After bailing him out, Karen reveals that she flushed $60,000 worth of cocaine down the toilet to prevent FBI agents from finding it during their raid, leaving them penniless.
-Feeling betrayed by Henry's drug dealing, Paulie gives him $3,200 and ends their association.
-Karen goes to Jimmy for help, but eventually flees upon suspecting a trap to murder her.
-Henry later meets Jimmy at a diner and is asked to travel on a hit assignment, but the novelty of such a request makes Henry suspicious.
-Realizing that Jimmy also plans to have him killed, Henry finally decides to become an informant and enroll, with his family, into the witness protection program.
-Henry gives sufficient testimony and evidence in court to have Paulie and Jimmy convicted, and moves to a nondescript neighborhood in accordance with the witness protection program.

-The film ends with Henry describing his unhappiness in leaving his exciting and turbulent gangster life, now being condemned to live the rest of his life as a boring, average "schnook".
+By 1980, Henry has become a nervous wreck due to heavy cocaine use.
+He sets up another drug deal with his Pittsburgh associates but is arrested by narcotics agents and incarcerated.
+After bailing him out, Karen explains that she flushed $60,000 worth of cocaine down the toilet to prevent FBI agents from finding it during their raid, leaving the Hills penniless.

+Feeling betrayed by Henry's drug dealing, and realizing that he is a liability, Paulie gives him $3,200 and ends their association.
+Henry meets Jimmy at a diner and is asked to travel to a hit assignment, but the request makes him suspicious.
+Realizing that Jimmy plans to have him killed, Henry decides to finally become an informant and enroll with his family in the witness protection program.
+Henry gives sufficient testimony and evidence in court to have Paulie and Jimmy convicted, and moves to a neighborhood in an undisclosed location, in accordance with the witness protection program.
+Henry describes his unhappiness by leaving his exciting and turbulent gangster life, feeling condemned to live a boring, average life as a "schnook".

+Henry was still in witness protection by 1990.
+In 1987, he was arrested for narcotics conspiracy, and received 5 years' probation, but has been clean since.
+Henry and Karen separated in 1989.
+Paulie died in prison in 1988, at age 73.
+Jimmy served a 20 years to life sentence in Federal Prison, ineligible for parole until 2004, by which time he'd be 78 years old.